davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 # Overview

 This is a home-based project.
-Here, I have simulated a simple SYN flood DOS (Denial of Service) attack and analysed it using Wireshark.
+Here, I have simulated a simple TCP SYN flood DOS (Denial of Service) attack and analysed it using Wireshark.
+In a SYN flood attack, an attacker exploits the three-way handshake protocol used by TCP by sending an overwhelming number of SYN requests to the server.
+Meanwhile, Wireshark is an open-source network protocol analyser tool which helps professionals to capture, inspect and analyse real-time network traffic.
 The main purpose of this project is to learn how DOS attack works and to gain familiarity with Wireshark.
 I have created two virtual machines in Oracle VirtualBox.
 Ubuntu is the attacker’s machine and Kali Linux is the victim’s machine.
 Network packets are captured in the victim’s device with Wireshark.

 # Technologies Used